Advice for Applicants

 - Greet each interviewer individually by making eye contact, shaking hands, and smiling.

 - From the start, treat the interview like a discussion.
-Don’t be on the defensive.
+Don’t be on the defensive and remain calm, even if it feels like the panelists are challenging you.

 - Be sure to regularly meet eyes with all members of the interview panel, not only the person who asks you a question.

 - Keep your answers concise and precise.
-Imagine a 60-90 second initial response to each question.
-Interviewers will ask follow up questions if they wish to know more.
+Imagine a 60-second initial response to each question.
+Interviewers will ask follow up questions if they wish to know more, but it’s hard to interrupt you.
+You want them to find out as much as possible about you, which more questions can facilitate.

 - Don’t be afraid to ask an interviewer to clarify a question.
 It’s also perfectly acceptable to answer with “I don’t know.”
 At the same time, try not to stop at “I don’t know” but instead pivot to another related topic you are comfortable talking about.
 This can keep the interview’s conversational tone intact.